-You qualify for the Catastrophic coverage Stage when your true-out-of-pocket (TrOOP) costs have reached the \$8,000 limit for the plan year.
+Catastrophic coverage occurs when the maximum out-of-pocket of \$2,000 is reached.
 Once you are in Catastrophic Coverage Stage, you will stay in this payment stage until the end of the plan year.

 During this payment stage, the plan pays the full cost for your covered Part D drugs.
 You pay nothing.
 You may have cost sharing for drugs that are covered under the enhanced benefit.